Software Engineer Detained At JFK, Given Test To Prove He's An Engineer

 I got nothin'.

-Almost nobody needs know how to balance a B-Tree (Score:2)
+Almost nobody needs know how to balance a B-Tree (Score:4, Insightful)

 Almost nobody today has a need to know how to balance a B-Tree.
 Unless they happen to work on the innards of a database system, library, etc.